You may alter anything you like, or create your own letter without these aids,

 - MiningWatch Canada-“Ontario remains the only province in Canada that does not require a comprehensive environmental impact assessment for mining projects.
 Specific provisions of the Ontario Mining Act and associated regulations, or another relevant ministry, under different legislations, such as the Ministry of Environment, with the support of the government, gives MNDM the authority to deny Plans/Permits on the basis of potential harm with known existing ecosystems.”

-- I strongly oppose the McBride Project for two main reasons.
+- I strongly oppose mining explorations in our area for two main reasons.
 First, its risks to the environment are unacceptable.
 Second, it will not benefit the community.
-Please deny or revoke any exploration Plans or Permits for the project.
+Please deny or revoke any exploration Plans or Permits for these projects.

 - Our bedrock aquifers are sensitive to drought and vulnerable to contaminants.
 Mining Watch Canada estimates that, if put in operation, the mine could generate “up to 5 million tons of potentially acid generating mine waste.”
 This waste would need to be contained indefinitely.
 Even exploratory drilling could release sulphur into wells.
 The contaminants introduced into ground water would pollute nearby lakes, streams, and springs and could travel as far as Lake Ontario.